Table of Contents

 What features should I look for in a retail video analytics platform?

-Key features include compatibility with existing cameras, cloud storage, centralized dashboards, advanced search, real-time alerts, role-based access, POS integration, and comprehensive training and support.
+Key features include compatibility with existing cameras, centralized dashboards, attribute search for security video, real-time alerts, role-based access, and POS integration with video security for unified exception reporting.

-About the author: Mike Polodna is Head of Customer Success at Spot AI.
-He specializes in helping businesses maximize value from video analytics solutions and has extensive experience guiding retailers through successful system deployment and ongoing optimization.
+Mike Polodna is Head of Customer Success at Spot AI, specializing in helping retailers and enterprises maximize value from Video Intelligence solutions.
+Mike has extensive experience guiding customers through implementation, onboarding, and ongoing optimization of AI-powered video platforms.